 IBEX has developed and executed transition plans to assist the Government in implementing a strategy for transitioning work incumbents.
 We are experienced at locking in key personnel prior to contract cut-over, so on-boarding goes smoothly.
 We also have handled transition of government-furnished equipment, as well as knowledge transfer and physical transfer of relevant files and records.
 For this effort, IBEX would the draft an initial transition plan that will be revised at contract award, upon approval of the Contracting Officer’s Representative (COR).
 As we have successfully performed over a dozen times in the last decade, IBEX will ensure the final initial transition plan is followed to maintain an orderly, efficient, and expedient transition of all contract activities lasting no more than 30 days after contract award.

 Personnel — To fulfill the staffing requirements, IBEX will first offer employment to all qualified incumbent employees IAW the SCA and IAW Executive Order (EO) 13495 and FAR Subpart 22.12, which mandates “Non-displacement of Qualified Workers under Service Contracts.”
 IBEX will also utilize our proven hiring processes, which include generous benefits, transferring seniority for employees, providing opportunity for professional growth and career advancement, and efforts to recruit and hire new employees.
 Additionally, IBEX will cross-train and cross-utilize our employees across multiple disciplines to ensure that all PWS areas are covered, particularly during times of heavy workload or unscheduled absences.
 All IBEX personnel who interface with NIAID management and technical personnel will be able to communicate in English with excellent oral and written communication skills.
 As Mali is a Francophone country, our team facilities collaboration with the locals and other partnering countries and agencies by having fluency to communicate orally and in writing in English and French.
 IBEX accepts responsibility to maintain a satisfactory standard of employee competence, conduct appearance and integrity and we will be responsible for taking such disciplinary action with respect to any employees as may be necessary.
-We understand the CO may require dismissal of employees which are deemed incompetent, careless, insubordinate, unsuitable or otherwise objectionable to the Government at any time during the life of this contract.

 Recruiting and Retaining Qualified Personnel — IBEX possesses significant bench strength to meet “short fuse” or surge requirements to staff the requirements outlined in the proposed scope of work.
 IBEX has access to hundreds of technical and subject matter expert personnel CONUS/ OCONUS who are mission ready and available to deploy in short order; we can meet all of the MSC operational requirements including any future and/or optional requirements upon award of a contract.
-IBEX brings a host of human resources management capabilities to a project of this nature — specifically in Mali, Liberia, Guinea, Niger, and the Democratic Republic of Congo.
+IBEX brings a host of human resources management capabilities to a project of this nature — specifically in Mali, Liberia, Guinea, , and the Democratic Republic of Congo.

 IBEX will establish and maintain policies and procedures for hiring, training, and retaining,